 How do Visual, Auditory, and Kinesthetic Learning Styles Differ?

-Visual, Auditory and Kinesthetic learning styles differ by the way of imparting knowledge to students, pupils, anyone who’s learning anything.
+Visual, Auditory and Kinesthetic learning styles differ by the way of imparting knowledge to students, pupils, and anyone who’s learning anything.

 Visual learners absorb information by sight.
 Auditory learners absorb information by sound.
 Kinesthetic learners absorb information by moving their bodies.